 For Colombian Residents

-Dividends paid to non-residents of Canada should be subject to a 25% Canadian withholding tax on 100% of the gross distribution.
-However, pursuant to the Canada - Colombia Tax Treaty, the applicable rate of Canadian withholding tax may be reduced to 15% where the recipient is a resident of Colombia.
-Under Colombian general tax rules, dividends will be subject to tax.
+Dividends paid to residents of Colombia will be subject to a Canadian 25% withholding tax on 100% of the gross distribution.
+Under Colombian tax rules, dividends will be subject to tax.
 Generally a corporation resident in Colombia is subject to tax at 33% of net income and individuals are subject to tax based on a progressive table as applicable.
 Amounts paid as foreign taxes may be eligible for a foreign tax credit in Colombia.
 For a more detailed discussion on the logistics and tax implications, shareholders should contact their tax advisor or their local office of the Colombian tax agency (DIAN), with respect to any questions regarding the taxation of these dividends or the application of foreign tax credits.
 In addition, they should consult the dividend circular that will be made available on the SIMEV.

 For U.S. Residents